isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 * Increased sense of social inclusion and community participation, and;
 * Self-discipline

-### Featured Sport Programmes

-**SATURDAY NIGHT LIGHTS**
-> ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport, opportunities to pick up relevant life skills through non-sport initiatives and courses.

-**OTHER SPORTS**
+**Types of sport we use:**
 * Futsal
 * Athletics
 * Sepak Takraw
 * Multi-Sports (Running, Swimming, Cycling)
 * Swimming
 * Outdoor Adventure

+### Featured SportCares Programme

+**SATURDAY NIGHT LIGHTS**
+> ##### Saturday Night Lights, or SNL, is a football-based development programme that gives vulnerable youths aged 13 to 21 the chance to build values through the sport, opportunities to pick up relevant life skills through non-sport initiatives and courses.